preservim/vim-textobj-quote/README.markdown

 Includes four additional features:

-* Educate - automatic entry of ‘typographic quotes’ from the 'straight quote' keys
+* _educate_ - automatic entry of ‘typographic quotes’ from the 'straight quote' keys
-* Replace - transform quotes from straight to typographic, and visa versa
+* _replace_ - transform quotes from straight to typographic, and visa versa
-* Matchit - `%` matching for typographic quote pairs
+* _matchit_ - `%` matching for typographic quote pairs
-* Surround - surround a word or visual selection with quotes
+* _surround_ - surround a word or visual selection with quotes

 ## Requirements